keighty/keighty.github.io/source/_posts/2014-02-10-the-passionate-programmer.md

 (affiliate link)

 This book is aptly titled, and an awesome read.
 It consists of a series of tips -- strategies Fowler has employed to build his own remarkable career.
 The most important tip is one that can't really be crossed off a list, and that is to build a successful career in software development one must be passionate about software development.

+##Update:
+Unbeknownst to me when I was finishing this book, but knownst to me now is that there has been a vibrant conversation occurring on the interweb about passion and programming.
+Check out Avdi Grimm's latest, [The Passion Gospel](http://devblog.avdi.org/2014/02/10/the-passion-gospel/).